Mortal Kombat: Rebirth: Development

 Initially appearing on YouTube, the video was received with confusion by websites such as IGN and 1UP.com, both of which were uncertain if the video was a viral marketing ploy to promote either a new film or a video game.
-Contradicting reports came from the actors involved, with White's representatives believing it was an advertisement for an upcoming Mortal Kombat game, while Ryan admitted her appearance was as a favor to a friend and described the video as a pitch for a film.
+Contradicting reports came from the actors involved, with White's representatives believing it was an advertisement for then upcoming 2011 Mortal Kombat game, while Ryan admitted her appearance was as a favor to a friend and described the video as a pitch for a film.

-Kevin Tancharoen, the director of the short film, spent about $7,500 to produce it.
-Known for productions with a completely different appeal as the dance film You Got Served and the musical Fame, Tancharoen took two months to produce everything.
+Kevin Tancharoen, the director of the short film, spent about $7,500 to produce it, and took two months to produce everything.
 Filming took place in April 2010 over a period of two days, using borrowed cameras.
 Actor Matt Mullins already knew the director, but had not had an opportunity to work with him.
 A few months before filming Tancharoen called him, inviting him to participate in a short film he was planning to shoot.
 The script was sent to Mullins who, impressed with the text and the director's vision for the franchise, agreed to participate as Johnny Cage.
 Tancharoen himself has admitted that the film was never meant to be seen public, he merely wanted to use it as a pitch to Warner Bros, but when uploading it to YouTube, he accidentally published it to the public.

-Series creator Ed Boon himself has noted that the film was "awesome" and had "no idea it was being made", though he did opine that it "probably crosses the line" as far as "re-imagining" goes.
+Series co-creator Ed Boon himself has noted that the film was "awesome" and had "no idea it was being made", though he did opine that it "probably crosses the line" as far as "re-imagining" goes.
 He later stated that he thought it was "incredibly well done" and that it was "a legitimate alternate universe Mortal Kombat".

 Larnell Stovall, besides being responsible for the choreography of all the fights, was also responsible for presenting Michael Jai White to the project.
 Jeri Ryan, when asked about her role in the film, said she agreed to do it as a favor to a friend.

+Future

+The web series, Mortal Kombat: Legacy, spawned as a result of the short, premiering on Machinima.com's YouTube channel from April 11, 2011 to September 26, 2013 for two seasons.
+Tancharoen returned as writer and director, alongside much of the cast, although the show takes place in a separate continuity with more supernatural elements.

+In September 2011, shortly after the release of Legacys first season, Tancharoen was hired to helm the Mortal Kombat film reboot with Oren Uziel, his Rebirth co-writer, scribing.
+However, Tancharoen dropped from the project in October 2013.
+The film eventually released in 2021, where Uziel was given story credit.